poulti/brain-pages/docs/autonomous-underearth-house.md

 - maybe a container type, like the garden house (good isolation and watertight)

 ## Ventilation + filtration system
+- Heat pump with filters to purify the air in addition to warming or cooling

 # Primary input and output
 ## Electricity generation